Elric Brothers | Other Main Characters | Military | Homunculi | Others | 2003 Anime

 - Taking You with Me: Tries this against King Bradley.
 Ignores Greed's warnings and fails but it enables Buccaneer to finally inflict a wound on Wrath.
 Which in turn allowed Scar to kill him later on.

 - Throw Down the Bomblet: Fu's used regular grenades and flashbangs, smoke bombs, tear gas, and pepper grenades at different points, and his flashbangs in particular were key in the first battle against Pride.

 - Trick Bomb: Prefers tear gas grenades and flashbangs.

-- Weak, but Skilled: Once he intruded on the fight between Wrath and Greed, Bradley started to take the fight much more seriously.
-Despite Fu being unable to lay a single blow on Bradley, Bradley actually complimented the older warrior for his skills, even expressing disappointment at having to kill him
+- Weak, but Skilled: Once he intruded on the fight between Wrath and Greed, Wrath started to take the fight much more seriously.
+Despite Fu being unable to lay a single blow on Wrath, Wrath actually complimented the older warrior for his skills, even expressing disappointment at having to kill him.

 Rank: Major (formerly)

 A state alchemist who served in Ishval, and is credited with inventing the Philosopher's Stone.
 Due to his experience in the war, he deserts the military, living a quiet life as a country doctor, until trouble comes knocking on his door.